micropython/micropython/docs/library/uasyncio.rst

 .. method:: Task.cancel()

-    Cancel the task by injecting a ``CancelledError`` into it.
-The task may or may not ignore this exception.
+    Cancel the task.
+Tasks may intercept cancellation (for example to perform cleanup operations) by means of a try-finally block.

 class Event
 -----------